cresset-template/cresset/README.md

 improving both training and inference speeds dramatically for any desired environment (`conda`, `pip`, etc.).

+To use this template, press the green `Use this template` button on the top.
+This is more convenient than forking this repository.

 ## Quickstart
 __*Users are free to customize the `train` stage of the `Dockerfile` as they please.